-To give your hydration a boost (and break up the monotony of drinking water all day), try a xylitol mint like Movemints.
-Xylitol is proven to fight dry mouth by stimulating salivary flow.
+To give your hydration a boost (and break up the monotony of drinking water all day), we put a therapeutic dose of xylitol into our Movemints, which is proven to fight dry mouth by stimulating salivary flow.
 And since Movemints are sugar free, you can eat them with your clear aligners in.
 Your mouth will appreciate you!

 Keep Things Clean

 It’s always important to clean and sanitize your clear aligners and accessories, but this chore takes on additional importance during the flu season.
 The last thing you want is dirty trays and accessory surfaces inviting additional bacteria into your mouth.
-Put a bottle of EverSmile WhiteFoam in your purse or bag so you can sanitize your trays when you’re on the go.
+We recommend Soluria SmileSaver spray, which disinfects your aligners with a great tasting, peroxide-free formula.
 Just a pump or two per tray, sit for 60 seconds, and your aligners will be clean, sanitized, and fresh when you reinsert.
 It’s also an effective agent to clean your OrthoKey in a pinch.

-It’s also a good idea to have a couple extra retainer cases handy so you can run used ones through the dishwasher on a fairly regular basis (or at least give them a good hand washing).
-All the moisture and saliva that mixes into the cases creates a veritable petri dish environment, perfect for growing bacteria.
+You should also run your retainer cases through the dishwasher on a fairly regular basis (or at least give them a good hand washing).
+All the moisture and saliva that mixes into the cases creates a veritable petri dish, perfect for hosting germs and bacteria.
 Rinsing them out won’t do the trick, so if you have extras you won’t think twice about regularly switching them out.

 It’s also a best practice to change your toothbrush more frequently during cold and flu season.
 At minimum, you should change your brush after anytime you get sick.
 But for people who use more expensive electronic toothbrushes, this isn’t always a great option.
 If you feel a cold coming on, you can always switch over to a manual toothbrush that won’t cost you an arm and a leg when you have to replace it a week later.
 But if you were just looking for a reason to buy some extra tooth brushes, may we recommend this bamboo-handled, charcoal infused dandy from Knotty Floss and available on Amazon?
 It’s so lightweight and environmentally friendly.
 We love it!